zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

   this way the code nicely expresses intent.
 - When the booking fails, we just sent a `BookingFailedEvent` to the event store.
   The handling is delegated to a method that does nothing for now.
 - Notice that we never use parenthesis in `if`-statements.
-A soon as we need multiple statements in an `if`-statement, we write a (private) method that explains what we want to achieve.
+As soon as we need multiple statements in an `if`-statement, we write a (private) method that explains what we want to achieve.